 The getfit program is all about individuals challenging themselves to become more fit.
 For that reason, exercise intensity should matter to each individual participant, and each participant should try to exercise at a level of intensity appropriate to his or her physical capabilities.
 For many people, this is something that will change during the course of the program.

-Formation of teams takes place during registration in January.
-The last day to create a team or change its name is January 21, 2018.
-Teammates have through January 28 to accept their invitations.
+Formation of teams takes place during registration, which starts in 2021 on January 11.
+The last day to create a team or change its name is January 24, 2021.
+Teammates have through January 31 to accept their invitations.

 If you need to find additional teammates, try the Find a Team or Teammate forum.